en

 Daifukuya 3rd floor, during its “Kukashi Kimono Ichiba” bargain day.
 Image via Daifukuya

-This is a kimono shop that sells both new and used kimono at excellent prices.
+This is a Kimono shop that sells both new and used Kimono at excellent prices.

 Daifukuya (大福屋)